funatsufumiya/of-vscode-project-generator/README.md

 openFrameworks project generator for Visual Studio Code.

-(only for syntax-highlighting and intellisense.
+(only for syntax-highlighting, definition jumping and intellisense.
 Not for building or debug.)

 ## Usage